As the sun sets, an angler is wearing thick layers of clothing to keep warm while ice fishing

 3. Merino-Blend Base Layers are more durable and softer than your typical Merino wool.
 Usually found as 80% Merino wool with 20% polyester.
 It’s the best of both worlds at an affordable price.

-Note that a third base layer will be required when temperatures start running into the minus teens and below on those cold ice-fishing trips.
-My husband swears by his military polypropylene base layer to keep him warm.
+Once temperatures get colder and depending on how warm-blooded you are, add a thermal layer to your skin-tight base layer.
+On those cold ice-fishing trips when temperatures start running into the minus teens and beyond, a third ice fishing base layer will be required.
+My husband swears by his military polypropylene base layer to keep safe and warm.
 It’s not the prettiest thing, but it gets the job done.

 2. Mid-layer

-3. Outer Layer
+3. Warm Outer Layer for Ice Fishing

 How To Keep Feet Warm While Ice Fishing

+Here’s a cold weather hack.
 When hunting, my husband will put on a thin sock, then a foot warmer, followed by a thicker sock.
 This little trick has kept him cozy on those long deer hunts.
 It also works well with winter ice activities.

 Footwear for Cold Weather Fishing